unexpectedjs/unexpected/documentation/api/promise-any.md

        2
      ]
   2: expected { a: '0', b: 1 }
-     to have values satisfying 'to be a number after a short delay'
+     to have values satisfying to be a number after a short delay

      {
        a: '0', // should be a number after a short delay